 I love to make washcloths with cotton, but there are some other options you may want to try out too.
 If you are going for more of a scrubby pad than a washcloth, you may want to forget about yarn all together and try hemp or tulle!
 I have shared a pattern for hemp scrubbies here before, and I do love them.
 Hemp is great because it is naturally antibacterial, and it is nice and tough (although it does soften with use and washing).

 Tulle (the netting that you use to make tutus) is a great option for scrubby pads too because it is soft enough to not scratch your pots and pans, but the holes in the fabric are great for pulling off all that stuck on gunk.
-If you want to try out Tulle Scrubbers check out this free pattern from Dream a Little Bigger.
+If you want to try out Tulle Scrubbers check out my free tulle scrubbies pattern HERE.

 If you are wanting to get going on a crochet washcloth project, good news for you – there are tons of free patterns for you floating around online.
-And, even better news, to get you started, I’ve collected 17 wonderful free crochet washcloth patterns right here.
+And, even better news, to get you started, I’ve collected 18 wonderful free crochet washcloth patterns right here (plus a few awesome inexpensive paid patterns too).
 Woo Hoo!

 Easy Crochet Dishcloth Pattern – Flamingo Toes